lossp/microservice-demo/README.md

   - [x] server setup for rocketmq (local machine.
 1 instance)
   - [x] bff rocketmq setup
   - [x] payment rocketmq setup
+  - [x] add the UI for the rocketMQ
+    - [x] download the rocketmq-dashboard jar
+    - [x] build up the dashboard
   - [ ] the Arvo serialize implementation.
 ### Issues encountered
   1. Spring boot 2.7.0 is working at the moment.